HansUXdev/westmec-vsc/vsc-extension-quickstart.md

 ## Install your extension

 * To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
-* To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.
+* To share your extension with the world, read on [docs](https://code.visualstudio.com/docs) about publishing an extension.

+* Create some dumb [azure organization](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops) because vsc made by ms.

+*
+ Or go a link that is actually helpful like https://code.visualstudio.com/api/references/extension-manifest.